 What about problems related to pregnancy or giving birth?

-While on the subject, I should mention that urinary incontinence is not only a problem of women after pregnancy.
+While on the subject, I should mention that urinary incontinence is not only a problem for women after pregnancy.
 It can affect any of us, at any age, and can be effectively treated in our clinic.
-The modern Counterstrain technique we specialize in brings really great results.
+The modern Strain Counterstrain technique we specialize in brings great results.
 We already have a few patients who managed to get rid of incontinence – not only women!

 What advice can you give to women?

 EK: To take really good care of your health.
 If you experience any problems, do not delay treatment.
 If left untreated, ailments will not disappear by themselves and will only get worse over time.
-Most of them can be treated with the help of professional physical therapy.
+Most of them can be treated with the help of a professional physical therapist.